 So, I submit to you that this is not the easy way out!
 Medication for obesity now serves as chronic treatment for a chronic disease, much like medication for diabetes.
 One may need to be on treatment for years to help maintain weight loss, and that’s okay.
 When we treat excess weight with medication, we are trying to prevent the need for medication for co-morbid conditions like diabetes, high cholesterol, arthritis, and so on, that may come from obesity.
 We’re treating the root of these other health problems, trying to prevent or manage them with weight loss.

 But what about those people on TV who lose 100 pounds without surgery?
 Unfortunately, we know that these folks typically regain the weight.
 Fighting excess weight requires hard work and constant vigilance.
 Without medication to fight the biologic drive towards weight regain, most people will eventually return to their baseline weight.
-This is not a disease of willpower, this is a disease with a powerful biologic component, driven by hormonal (and brain) changes.
+This is not a disease of willpower.
+Those who have faced a long term struggle with their weight know that this is a disease with a powerful biologic component, driven by hormonal (and neurological) changes.

 We need to take away the stigma of using medication for weight management.
 We don’t judge those who take meds for diabetes or high cholesterol, right?
 We understand these are diseases with both genetic and environmental components.
 We further understand that it takes a lifetime of attention to diet, exercise and often medication to bring these diseases under control.
 Let’s eliminate the stigma around medication for the treatment of obesity.
 It shouldn’t be treated as a last resort or a sign of weakness.
 It’s simply another tool in our toolbox to fight this chronic disease.